An easy, delicious recipe for Keto Blueberry Pie that features fresh blueberry filling and has a double crust.

 Something else to take into consideration, is to aim to have your berries when they are in season.
 This way you maximize their nutritional value.

-For this reason during the summer I make it a point to enjoy fresh blueberries.
-Since I treat them as something to have occasionally, when I do indulge, I enjoy them even further by creating a recipe.
+During the summer I make it a point to enjoy fresh blueberries.
+Since I treat them as something to have occasionally, when I do indulge, I enjoy them even further by creating a keto blueberry recipe.

 Here are a few more recipes I’ve created for you that feature berries: